act65/Jupyter/Notes.md

 ```
 which is not representative of their similairty.
 We needa better norm?
 What are the alternatives and how do we want it to behave?

+So we need a norm and a distrubution that some how work together to capture the global and/or local structre.

 # Entropy and KL divergence